 In Section 2, we documented that the children of high educated parents do better in cognitive tests, and that the skill gaps between children of high and low educated parents grow over time.
 To assess whether this is due to higher parental investments or higher productivity of these investments, we combine multiple test score and parental investment measures to create measures of skills and investments.
 We use these measures to estimate a skill production function using the methods described in Section 4.1.

-We estimate equation (11) for skills at ages 7, 11, and 16.
-The time investments entering the equation are those corresponding to ages 0-6, 7-10, and 11-16, respectively.
-Estimates are presented in Table 3 (Appendix E gives estimates of the initial skill draw).
-To ease interpretation, we normalize our skill and time measures to have unit variance in every period.
+We estimate equation (12) for skills at ages 7, 11, and 16.
+The investments entering the equation are those corresponding to ages 0-6, 7-10, and 11-16, respectively.
+Thus we estimate age 7 skill as a function of age 0 skill, age 0-6 investments, the interaction of skill and investments, and mother's and father's education.